BugHerd - the website QA tool that makes it easy for your clients to leave feedback

 What is website QA testing?

-Website QA testing is the process of systematically checking a website for bugs, visual inconsistencies, broken functionality, and cross-browser issues before it is published or handed to a client.
+Website QA testing (quality assurance testing) is the process of systematically checking a website for bugs, visual inconsistencies, broken functionality, and cross-browser issues before it is published or handed to a client.
 For web agencies, it is the final stage between build completion and client sign-off.

 Website QA testing is different from UAT (user acceptance testing) because it focuses on technical correctness, ensuring the site renders and functions properly across browsers and devices.
 UAT focuses on whether the site meets agreed business requirements from the client’s perspective.
 Agencies typically run internal QA before inviting clients into a UAT or review phase.